 Finally, if you make a mistake, don't panic.
 In most cases you can just take the components apart, drill new holes, and do it over.
-If you want to, you can always go back later and patch any mistakes with resin (that is one of the virtues of fiberglass!), or simply fill the hole with a short carriage bolt if in an area where it will not interfere with the dome operation.
+If you want to, you can always go back later and patch any mistakes with resin (that is one of the virtues of fiberglass!)
 And if you get really stuck, give us a call and we will try to help.